 - Notify your close contacts

 We are asking for your help in notifying the people you came into close contact with while you were likely infectious.
 The infectious period begins two days before you started to feel sick or two days before you were tested if you never had symptoms.
 If you worked while infectious, please call your employer and let them know.

-When you notify your close contacts please provide them this handout which explains their next steps.
+When you notify your close contacts please provide them this handout which explains their next steps and a link to the close contact form.
 An option to quickly notify your close contacts is to use this free and confidential service to at tellyourcontacts.org.

 Testing negative during the quarantine period for household members or close contacts does not mean that quarantine can be ended early.
 It can take two weeks for the virus to show up on a test.
 Contacts of close contacts do not have to remain home unless they develop symptoms.
 Only close contacts of positive cases remain home.

 - Contact your doctor or seek emergency care for any serious symptoms, such as difficulty breathing.